-- An acute or chronic physical or mental illness. - Factors relating to personal circumstance. - An impairment or disability, including a learning disorder.
+- An acute or chronic physical or mental illness. - An impairment or disability, including a learning disorder.

-If a student is granted either internal or external Special Provisions, teachers will be notified by Senior Sub-School or the Inclusion Team of appropriate modifications that need to be made to student learning.
+If a student is granted either internal or external Special Provisions, teachers will be notified by Senior Sub-School appropriate modifications that need to be made to student learning.

-5.3 Derived Examination scores
+5.4 Derived Examination scores